elia-orsini/BlenderWebViewer/README.md

 - Install the add-on for Blender (`blenderPlugin.zip`)
 - change the path field in the blender add-on to the cloned folder (ie. *Users/elia/Documents/BlenderWebViewer*)
 - run the following command from the BlenderWebViewer folder to install all the dependencies: <br />
-`npm --prefix ./viewer install ./viewer && npm --prefix ./gltfjsx install ./gltfjsx` <br />
-(wait a few seconds while it downloads the dependencies)
+`npm run dependencies` (wait a few seconds while it downloads the dependencies)
-- move into the viewer folder with `cd viewer` and run `npm start` to start the server
+- from the same folder, run `npm start` to start the server
 - click `export` in the blender add-on
 - visit the page `localhost:3000` to view your blender scene in your browser
 #